n-kmron/mylinux/install_docker.md

 > Security options > Enable access key retention support > ENCRYPTED KEYS

 > Security options > Enable access key retention support > Diffie-Hellman operations on retained keys

+## Compiling and setup the new version for our kernel

+* `make && make modules_install`

+* `lsblk` to remount our missing partitions

+* `mount /dev/sda2 /boot`

+* `cp /usr/src/linux/arch/x86/boot/bzImage /boot/kernel-6.6.15-NOUPOUE-DOCKER` to place a new kernel on our boot

+* `grub-mkconfig -o /boot/grub/grub.cfg` to edit our grub.cfg

+* `nano /boot/grub/grub.cfg` and edit our kernel lines like :

+> to be continued

+* `emerge app-containers/docker app-containers/docker-cli app-containers/docker-compose`

+* `systemctl enable docker`

+* `reboot`

+## Try docker on our kernel

+Now, boot on your personal kernel and try to do the following :

+* `docker search ubuntu`

+If everything works, you have docker on your kernel !
+Congratulation